yegor256/blog/_posts/2014/jun/2014-06-24-jekyll-github-deploy.md

 {% endhighlight %}

-That's it. [jgd](http://rubygems.org/gems/jgd) is my Ruby gem (stands for "Jekyll Github Deploy"), which does the trick.
+That's it. [jgd](http://rubygems.org/gems/jgd) is my Ruby gem (stands for "Jekyll GitHub Deploy"), which does the trick.
 Here is
 [what it does](https://github.com/yegor256/jekyll-github-deploy/blob/master/bash/deploy.sh):